BambooTracker/BambooTracker/IMPORTANT.md

 The following changes affect module playback critically.
 In some cases, you need to modify modules.

+- In BambooTracker v0.3.5, pitch calculation of AutoEnv and square mask is fixed.
+When you used hardware envelope and square mask in a module created in an earlier version, you may need to modify its frequency.
 - In BambooTracker v0.3.1, the bug of groove start position is fixed that happened when setting groove by groove set pattern effect.
 - Before BambooTracker v0.3.0, square-masked saw and square-masked inversed saw were not actually square-masked.
 - In BambooTracker v0.2.1, the start position of effect sequence when declaring sequence type effect after key on was changed from 2nd to 1st.